 - Application.
-Go to The Den and click on "Register New Organization" which will require the following information; descriptions of the organization; its mission; and directory/contact information for officers, members and advisors.
-A constitution, which describes the organization's structure and governance, officers, meetings, and other rules and regulations of operation, is required; changes in the constitution must be reported to Student Activities. - Notification.
-After completing the registration process for a new RSO, a Student Activities staff member with send an approval notification along with one time start up funding to be used in the academic year in which the RSO was founded.
+Go to The Den (https://theden.sxu. edu/) and click on "Register New Organization" which will require the following information; descriptions of the organization; its mission; and directory/contact information for officers, members and staff and/or faculty advisors.
+A constitution, which describes the organization's structure and governance, officers, meetings, and other rules and regulations of operation, is required; changes in the constitution must be reported to Student Activities. - All registered student organizations are required to have at least one advisor.
+An RSO advisor must be a full-time exempt staff member, adjunct faculty member, or full-time faculty member at Saint Xavier University.
+A non-exempt, hourly staff member may only serve as an advisor if it is deemed an essential responsibility as a part of their job function and approved by their supervisor.
+If the RSO advisor is on sabbatical, they cannot serve as the primary advisor and it is up to the RSO to find another primary advisor within one month of the beginning of the sabbatical.

+• Notification.
+After completing the registration p rocess for a new RSO, a Student Activities staff member with send an approval notification along with one time start up funding to be used in the academic year in which the RSO was founded.